Love, Health And Wellness

 RELATED: 10 Things To Do When You’re Ready To Overcome Your Depression And Anxiety

-But, this erodes emotional closeness.
+So, paradoxically, they are the ones to receive your negativity, complaints, impatience, and criticisms.
+This erodes emotional closeness.
 Your family may feel resentful or blame themselves for your symptoms.
 They may feel alienated from you.

-As the depression and anxiety cause you to focus more on yourself than on your family, you cannot attend to their needs as you did before.
+As depression and anxiety cause you to focus more on yourself than on your family, you cannot attend to their needs as you did before.
 They may withdraw from you.

 For example, many studies have shown a connection between parental depression and a child's anxiety.
 Young children are the most susceptible to this.
 They may act out and rebel against you.
 As you notice all of this, you may feel even more alone.
 The ones closest to you are drifting further away.